 - Rolled out a wide-ranging programme of networking events both online and offline in-person

 - Established a focused and geographically representative Board

 - Raised the independent publishers’ profile and message across our key stakeholder groups

 - Grown a new line of activity via the Friends and Supporters Programme

-- Undertaken the first ever global study on the independent music publishing market
+- Undertaken and published three global studies on the independent music publishing market

 IMPF addresses the many current industry challenges we face through a pro-active advocacy.
 IMPF provides support to its publisher partners both directly and via its coalition partners, to identify laws and policies which need adaptation so as to support and enhance the industry internationally.
 IMPF influences global laws and policies through strategic initiatives, linked directly to our local and national members as IMPF aims to respond to issues when invited to engage.
 Those issues include – fair remuneration for composers and authors, recognition of the value of the song, antitrust practices and buyouts, growing and leveraging the streaming pie.
 IMPF monitors and engages on legislation and policy internationally at EU and WIPO level and at national level when asked by our members.